vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 })
 ```

-The callback function has an `async` keyword attached to it and the asynchronous calls appear synchronous because of `await Users.get()`.
+The callback function has an `async` keyword attached to it, and the asynchronous calls appear synchronous because of `await Users.get()`.
 We use the traditional try/catch to catch the errors and then pass the control to the error handler middleware using next.

 We're close, but this isn't perfect!
-We need to use a try/catch block on each middleware and that's a lot of boilerplate that you can avoid!
+We need to use a try/catch block on each middleware, and that's a lot of boilerplate that you can avoid!
 Instead, we can create a helper function that wraps all the routes and handles rejected promises.

 ```
 const wrapperMiddleware = fn =>